Maidashi Ryokuchi: Historical development

-As the property was not originally designed as a park, the form of site was elongated, conforming to the shape of the railway line.
-At the gate of the park, there was Maidashi 3 chome depot which is now absent.
-At present, Nishi tetsu (Nishi-Nippon Railroad Co., Ltd.) Bus is operated instead of the railway.
-The park is not independent as the eighth Maidashi green belt, there are battery of green belts with serial numbers as province.
+As the property was not originally designed to be a park, its shape is elongated, conforming to the shape of the railway line and runs for three blocks, though it is bisected by a roadway.
+The gate of the park replaces the now-absent Maidashi 3 chome depot.
+The Nishi tetsu (Nishi-Nippon Railroad Co., Ltd.) Bus has replaced the railway.
+The park is not independent of the eighth Maidashi green belt, there are batteries of green belts with serial numbers as province.
 As presented above, arising from the unusual history of the installation, the Maidashi green belt gives the citizens opportunities to learn from the modern history of Fukuoka since the Meiji era.

 As a route to youme Town Hakata

 At the line extension of this belt, there is an area of pre-road over Route 3 youme Town Hakata from Prefectural Road 517 to youme Town Hakata.
 Between this green belt and youme Town Hakata, there is Route 3 with a pedestrian bridge built over it where children can cross safely.